 Often costly and time-consuming, book tours were traditionally usually reserved for big-time authors.
-These days, the internet has opened up a wealth of opportunities and you can carry out a low-cost, virtual book tour from the comfort of your home.
-On a traditional book tour, you would make stops at bookstores, libraries — anywhere bookworms hang out.
-So when you’re taking your tour virtual, you need to find the online version of these reader hangouts to connect with audiences and spread the word about your book — book blogs.
+These days, the internet has opened up a wealth of opportunities, and you can carry out a low-cost, virtual book tour from the comfort of your home.
+On a traditional book tour, you would make stops at bookstores and libraries anywhere bookworms hang out.
+So when you’re taking your tour virtual, you need to find the online version of these reader hangouts to connect with audiences and spread the word about your book: book blogs.

 Pro tip: Your guest posting opportunities aren’t just limited to book blogs.
 If your ebook is full of information from your area of expertise, why not find blogs tailored to that topic to reach out to?

 - Check submission guidelines.
 You need to be sure a blog is actually open for submissions, whether or not they accept unsolicited pitches and any formatting specifications.

 - Research the site/blog.
 Gain a clear understanding of their content and audience.